-We finally comment that the structure of lobes shown in Fig.~\ref{Fig3} can be linked to the butterfly structure observed in Figs.~\ref{Fig1} and~\ref{Fig2}, as well to the fact that, also below $\alpha = 2$, only two phases are possible, not breaking (explicitly or spontaneously) the $Z_2$ parity and charge conjugation.
-Furthermore, the diagrams recovers, for large values of $\Delta/J$, the qualitative structure as in the limit $V \to 0$, dominated by the topological Majorana phase and by the xLR phases, as expected.
-The increase of $\Delta/J$ favours topology at every $\alpha$, while the increase of $V/J$ disadvantages it.
-This trend can be qualitatively understood considering the Hofstadter mapping discussed above~\cite{hofstadter1976}: the increase of $V/J$, that is mapped on the relative hopping along the second (orthogonal to $\vect{l}$) direction, tends to disadvantage the effect of the $\Delta$ pairing, therefore destroying topology, for every $\alpha$.
+We finally note that the lobe structure shown in Fig.~\ref{Fig3} can be linked to the butterfly-like structure observed in Figs.~\ref{Fig1} and~\ref{Fig2}, as well as to the fact that, also for $\alpha<2$, only two phases are possible, neither of which breaks the $Z_2$ parity or charge-conjugation symmetry, either explicitly or spontaneously.
+Furthermore, for large values of $\Delta/J$, the phase diagram recovers the same qualitative structure as in the limit $V \to 0$, where it is dominated by the topological Majorana phase and by the xLR phases, as expected.
+Increasing $\Delta/J$ favors topology for all values of $\alpha$, whereas increasing $V/J$ suppresses it.
+This trend can be understood qualitatively in terms of the Hofstadter mapping discussed above~\cite{hofstadter1976}: increasing $V/J$, which is mapped onto the relative hopping amplitude along the second direction (orthogonal to $\hat{j}$), tends to weaken the effect of the pairing $\Delta$, thereby destroying topology for all values of $\alpha$.